jwmiller5/Compliance/compliance/regulatory/gdpr-fast-track-migration.md

 ### Obtaining the toolset

 This toolset is available in the PowerShell Gallery on the PowerShell console application.
 To locate and load this cmdlet module, first open PowerShell in administrator mode so it has the appropriate permissions to install the module.
-If you have not used PowerShell previously go to your Windows Task Bar and in the search box type 'PowerShell'.
-Select the console app using right-click and choose **Run as administrator**, then click **Yes** to run Windows PowerShell.
+If you haven't used PowerShell previously go to your Windows Task Bar and in the search box type 'PowerShell'.
+Select the console app using right-click and choose **Run as administrator**, then select **Yes** to run Windows PowerShell.

 ![PowerShell — Run as administrator.](../media/fasttrack-powershell_image.png)